sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/6000 - author.md

 hidden: false
 ---

-This topic describes how to choose between SenseML and Sensible Instruct for extracting data from a set of similar documents.
+This topic describes how to choose between rules-based and large-language model (LLM)-based document extraction strategies.

 **Note:**  If your document types are listed in Sensible's [open-source configuration library](https://app.sensible.so/library), they come with out-of-the-box support.
 You can use these pre-authored configurations as-is, or tweak them as necessary to extract from your documents.